 So what if you see mold?

-A qualified and properly trained mold professional can perform a proper mold testing.
-Matthew Steger, owner of WIN Home Inspection, has been trained by ESA to perform mold testing.
-The person performing the mold testing should carry mold-specific E&O (errors and omissions) insurance; basic home inspector E&O specifically excludes mold.
+A qualified and properly trained mold professional can perform mold testing.
+Matthew Steger, owner of WIN Home Inspection, has been trained by ESA and InspectorLab to perform mold testing.
+The person performing the mold testing should carry mold-specific E&O (errors and omissions) insurance; basic home inspector E&O insurance specifically excludes mold.

 Mold testing generally consists of one or both types of sampling techniques.
 A swab test will determine what type (or types) of mold exists specifically on the surface where mold (or suspected mold) is visually seen.
 This is often on a wall or ceiling.
 Air sampling will entail measured amounts of air being pulled into a special plastic testing cartridge; air sampling will give a general idea as to what type(s) of mold(s) exist in the tested area/room as well as the spore count(s).
 If no visible mold exists, air sampling will probably be the only test able to be performed.
 When air testing is performed, an exterior reference sample is required so that the lab analyzing the samples has something to compare the interior air samples to.
 Since there is no set standard as to most mold types and spore counts, the exterior sample sets the 'standard' to allow comparison with the interior air sample(s).